neo4j/graph-data-science-client/doc/sphinx/source/misc.rst

     Returns details about the status of the system

+.. py:function:: gds.debug.arrow() -> Series[Any]

+    Returns details about the status of the GDS Arrow Flight server

 .. py:function:: gds.util.asNode(node_id: int) -> Any

     Return a node object for the given node id or null if none exists.